OuhscBbmc/data-science-practices-1/ch-style.md

 Dates {#style-dates}
 ------------------------------------

+[Date arithmetic](https://r4ds.had.co.nz/dates-and-times.html) is hard.
+Naming dates well might be harder.

+* `birth_month_index` can be values 1 through 12, while `birth_month` (or commonly `mob`) contains the year (*e.g.*, 2014-07-15).

-* yob is an integer, but mob and wob are dates.
+* `birth_year` is an integer, but `birth_month` and `birth_week` are dates.
 Typically months are collapsed to the 15th day and weeks are collapsed to Monday, which are the defaults of [`OuhscMunge::clump_month_date()`](http://ouhscbbmc.github.io/OuhscMunge/reference/clump_date.html) and [`OuhscMunge::clump_week_date()`](http://ouhscbbmc.github.io/OuhscMunge/reference/clump_date.html).
-These help obfuscate the real value, if PHI is involved.
+These obfuscate the real value when PHI is involved.
 Months are centered because the midpoint is usually a better representation of the month's performance than the month's initial day.

-* `birth_month_index` can be values 1 through 12, while `birth_month` (or commonly `mob`) contains the year (*e.g.*, 2014-07-15).

 * Don't use the minus operator (*i.e.*, `-`).
 See [Defensive Date Arithmetic](#coding-defensive-date-arithmetic).